RobVerduijn/lab/README.md

 Documentation for the collection.
 Working on it to get this repo to confirm to ansible-galaxy

+create a playbook directory

+    mkdir -p $HOME/code/playbooks

+create and activate your python venv

+    cd $HOME/code/playbooks
+    python3 -m venv
+    source venv/bin/activate

-For now install/update with:
+install/update this collection with:

+    cd $HOME/code/playbooks
     ansible-galaxy collection install -f git+https://github.com/RobVerduijn/lab.git
 To also force update the dependencies:

     ansible-galaxy collection install -f --force-with-deps git+https://github.com/RobVerduijn/lab.git

-make a copy of the playbook folder somewhere

-    mkdir -p $HOME/code
-    cp -r ~/.ansible/collections/ansible_collections/RobVerduijn/lab/playbooks $HOME/code/playbooks
-change to your playbook folder and run ansible-playbook setup_ansible_controller.yml
+sync the collection playbooks folder to your playbooks folder

-activate your venv

     cd $HOME/code/playbooks
-    source venv/bin/activate
+    rsync -av ~/.ansible/collections/ansible_collections/RobVerduijn/lab/playbooks/ $HOME/code/playbooks/

+now run the setup_ansible_controller playbook to setup your controller

+    cd $HOME/code/playbooks
+    ansible-playbook setup_ansible_controller.yml

 check to see if the images are correct and the download urls are pointing to fast mirrors

     cd $HOME/code/playbooks
-    vi group_vars/iso.yml
+    cat group_vars/iso.yml

-and if the pools are pointing to the correct storage pools run the download_iso playbook to download the images (which ofcourse takes a long time)
+and if the pools are pointing to the correct storage pools run the download_iso playbook to download the images (which takes a very long time)

+    cd $HOME/code/playbooks
+    ansible-playbook download_iso.yml

 then run the create_distro_image plays to create the backing images which will become a bit over 300Mb in size.

     cd $HOME/code/playbooks
     ansible-playbook create_centos8_image.yml